mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

 in FHEM.
 You have to define AT devices with get commands to ensure a continuous update of CCU readings in FHEM or use the external RPC server.

+NOTE: Because FHEM doesn't support the same set of special characters for devices and channels some characters are replaced automatically when storing CCU values as readings in FHEM.
+The character ':' is replaced by '.'.
+All characters which are not matching the expression [A-Za-z\d_\.-] are replaced by '_'.

 --------------------------------------
  1.2 HMCCU Requirements & Installation
 --------------------------------------